The Accidental Sex Couch Tearing Facebook Mom Groups Apart

 Social media runs on conflict.
 Rarely is something ever trending on Twitter because it’s neutrally beloved by everyone.
 Instead, social media is a vast hellscape full of car crashes, truth bombs, and dumpster fires burning so high and bright you can see them from all across the internet.
 Amid the usual online detritus, occasionally something particularly noteworthy will stand out — like an accidental sex couch.

 In mid-December, the non-parents of TikTok were introduced to Nugget Tok, a slice of the platform devoted to the cult following of The Nugget, a modular children’s couch that doubles as a status symbol among parents who are also obsessed with Pelotons and curated virtual schooling pods.
-The Nugget comes in a stylish array of millennial-minded colors (most of which are limited edition) and features an even more millennial-looking triangle cushion.
-It costs about $229 and there are likely more people adding The Nugget to their Pinterest boards, than there are actual Nugget owners, since the couch is chronically sold out.
-The resale value of The Nugget spikes as high as $1,000, with certain retired colorways, like Stardust or Lagoon, being particularly prized.
+The Nugget comes in a stylish array of millennial-minded colours (most of which are limited edition) and features an even more millennial-looking triangle cushion.
+It costs about $229 USD and there are likely more people adding The Nugget to their Pinterest boards, than there are actual Nugget owners, since the couch is chronically sold out.
+The resale value of The Nugget spikes as high as $1,000 USD, with certain retired colourways, like Stardust or Lagoon, being particularly prized.

 Advertisement